csound-flossmanual/csound-floss/book/06-b-record-and-play-buffers.md

 -----------------------------------------------------------

-Recording and playing back of buffers can also be encapsulated into a User Defined Opcode (UDO).[^1] We will show here a version which in a way *re-invents the wheel* as it creates an own sample-by-sample increment for reading and writing the buffer rather than using a pointer.
+Recording and playing back of buffers can also be encapsulated into a User Defined Opcode (UDO).^[See Chapter [03 G](03-g-user-defined-opcodes.md) for more information about writing UDOs in Csound.]
+We will show here a version which in a way *re-invents the wheel* as it creates an own sample-by-sample increment for reading and writing the buffer rather than using a pointer.
 This is mostly meant as example how open this field is for different user implementations, and how easy it is to create own applications based on the fundamental functionalities of table reading and writing.

-[^1]: See Chapter [03 G](03-g-user-defined-opcodes.md) for more information
-      about writing UDOs in Csound.

 One way to write compact Csound code is to follow the principle *one job per line* (of code).
 For defining *one job* of a good size, we will mostly need a UDO which combines some low-level tasks and also allows us to apply a memorizable name for this job.
 So often the principle *one job per line* results in *one UDO per line*.

 The *jobs* in the previous example can be described as follows: